 Located minutes from I81.
 Park at the house and hike 200 yards down the hill to the secluded River Perch overlooking the North Fork of the Shenandoah River.
 You'll have river access for fishing, swimming and paddling (kayaks and canoes provided), or you can just sit on the dock and watch the sunset.
 Retreat back into the screened cottage for a quiet restful evening or relax on the deck by a fire.
 We are a Glamping site... like a hotel stay in the woods.
-Close by are 100's of miles of hiking trails and the charming town of Woodstock offering free concerts, some of Virginia's finest wineries, The Brewhouse and other great local restaurants.
-Contact Steve for further information.
-Come explore and adore.
+Close by are 100's of miles of hiking trails and the charming town of Woodstock offering free concerts, some of Virginia's finest wineries, the Brewhouse and other great local restaurants... come explore and adore.
 There is also an auxiliary deck in the trees for pitching your own tent or sleeping under the stars for additional campers.
 During cooler months, we have enclosed the sleeping/changing areas and added a small heater for your warmth and comfort.
 For Covid-19, we take every precaution wiping hard surfaces with bleach while washing all soft materials between every visit.
 Meeting you is important to us, but we do it from a distance.
 Be safe!

 - Check in: After 2PM